luckyboykg/ionic4-pwa-ngxs/README.md

 **-Centralized, Immutable State**

-Single source of truth: The data lives in a single store so it is easier to manage, debug and inspect.
+Single source of truth.

+The data lives in a single store so it is easier to manage, debug and inspect.

 **-Immutable State**

+State is read-only

-State is read-only: All components have to dispatch Action to get or set any data from the Store.
+All components have to dispatch Action to get or set any data from the Store.

 So we can manage all the changes in our system and avoid the side effect.

 **-Share State**